Sine-Gordon dynamics in spin transport: General solution

-Figure~\ref{fig:varying_Ksigma}(a) shows the time-averaged steady-state spin current as a function of bias for different values of $K_{\sigma}$ in the wire while the spin velocity is fixed to $v_{\sigma} = v_F$.
-The critical bias is $\Delta h_c = \Delta h_0$, as expected from Eq.~\eqref{eq:critical_value}, for all but the smallest value of $K_{\sigma}$ shown here.
+Figure~\ref{fig:varying_Ksigma}(a) shows the time-averaged steady-state spin current as a function of bias for different values of $K_{\sigma}$ in the wire, while the leads are noninteracting and the spin velocity is fixed to $v_{\sigma} = v_F$ everywhere.
+The critical bias is $\Delta h_c = \Delta h_0$ given by Eq.~\eqref{eq:critical_value} for all but the smallest value of $K_{\sigma}$ shown here.
 For $K_{\sigma} = 0.2$, it is reduced in a nontrivial way.
 This may be related to whether the correlation length $\xi_{\sigma} \sim v_{\sigma}/\Delta_{\sigma}$ is larger or smaller than the wire length $L$; in Mott insulator wires, the threshold voltage for the Landau-Zener breakdown was found to have a different dependence on the charge gap in these two cases~\cite{TanakaYonemitsu2013} (see also Appendix~\ref{app:critical_bias}).
 The current at large bias $\Delta h \gg \Delta h_c$ approaches the line $G_0 \Delta h$ signifying ballistic transport, similar to the Luttinger liquid wire.
 In Fig.~\ref{fig:varying_Ksigma}(b), we fix $K_{\sigma} = 1$ within the wire while the leads are interacting Luttinger liquids with $K_L \neq 1$.
 In this case, we observe that the critical bias is reduced for the largest value $K_L = 2$.
 The differential conductance $K_L G_0$ is recovered in the limit $\Delta h \gg \Delta h_c$.